 There are smaller clubs that are more independent that charge about $1,500.

-Example: I live in the Dallas area and this past April I went to watch the Dallas Cup [One of the largest tournaments in the world]… There was a U17 club called ‘Spiders’ from this area and I had never heard of them.
-It was a bunch of good players who had grown up playing for big clubs, but got together to form their own club.
+Example: I live in the Dallas area and a few years ago went to watch the Dallas Cup [One of the largest tournaments in the world]… There was a U17 club called ‘Spiders’ from this area and I had never heard of them.
+The Spiders had a bunch of good players who had grown up playing for big clubs, but got together to form their own club.

 Uniform expense